variantstudios/greeleydowntown.com/_signature_events/first-friday-a-night-of-art.md

 ---

 First Friday: A Night of Art is a great opportunity to visit local galleries and businesses featuring rotating artwork.
 Held the first Friday of each month from 5-8 pm, it is a self-guided tour and maps are available at each of the participating galleries.
-Join us on February 2nd, 2018 for our next First Friday
+Join us on March 2nd, 2018 for our next First Friday which will feature the third annual District 6 & Friends Art Walk celebrating "Youth Art Month" and "Music in Our Schools Month."

+This spectacular event will showcase artwork created by hundreds of students attending District 6 and Charter Schools from Kindergarten through 12th grade and over 50 creative teachers, dance, music, and art!
+Come celebrate this one-of-a-kind First Friday event by experiencing exhibits at nearly 30 different Downtown Greeley locations featuring 30 area schools, including Charter Schools as well as artwork from UNC art students.&nbsp;

+Along with the artwork, enjoy live music and dance performances at various locations and work on the collaborative community artwork.
+All ages and abilities welcome!&nbsp;

 ###### *Participating locations:*